What are North Carolina's auto insurance requirements?

 - $25,000 in property damage per accident

 UM pays for medical expenses resulting from an accident caused by an uninsured driver, as well as damage to your vehicle.
-This coverage is required if your bodily injury liability limits are $30,000 per person/$60,000 total per accident.
+This coverage is available if your bodily injury liability limits are $30,000 per person/$60,000 total per accident.
 UM coverage must be written on all vehicles at the same limit.
 However, you can purchase higher UM limits than your bodily injury liability limits.
 The minimum limits you need with UM coverage are:

 - UM bodily injury: $30,000 per person, $60,000 per accident